-As deficient as our human faith in spiritual matters, it is still relevant because God’s work of salvation in man cannot be done without human participation.
+As deficient as our human faith in spiritual matters, it is still relevant because God’s work of salvation in humans cannot be done without human participation.
 Through God’s Tri-Personal nature as Father, Son, and Holy Spirit we saw in the 3 Ascents, He reveals Himself to be a Loving participatory God.
 So, the human faith enlists human participation within the Triune Life of God.
 That’s how He desires His Love to work with humans He made in His image.
 (Gen.1:26-27)

 So we use our limited human faith to believe and trust in the spiritually all-powerful faith of Jesus to change us in ways man’s faith can ever imagine or think of doing.
 This is what Paul makes clear in this passage to the Romans – “The righteousness of God which comes by the faith of Jesus to all and on all that believe (with their human faith).”
 (Rom.3:22, AKJV, italics mine for emphasis).

 We live powerless lives when we rely solely on human faith, and many people have fallen into this trap, and deny the powerful Personal faith of Jesus, which comes through the Spirit’s energizing activity in humans.
 By not recognizing there are two faiths, just as there are two realities, the physical and the spiritual; there are two spirits, the fallen human spirit and God’s Holy Spirit.
 So, people have naturally stood upon and lived entirely through their inadequate human faith, and denied the Faith of Jesus.
 Both must compliment each other.

 When I deny the spiritual Personal faith of Jesus, then my work, which spring up and emerge completely out of my human faith, is just a smokescreen and distraction, despite the fact that it may appear ‘successful’ before the human eyes.
 (Psa.37:7) The Psalmist said, “You are my Lord; all the good things I have come from You” (Psa.16:2, GNT).
 Yes, apart from God’s grace we stand bereft of His divine goodness and without the powerful faith of Jesus.
 God blesses our lives with good when we are, “Fixing our eyes on Jesus, the Author and Perfecter of Faith” (Heb.
 12:2, NASB)